bombo82/bombo82-overlay/README.md

 ## Installation

-You can use this overlay by adding a file to `/etc/portage/repos.conf/` containing the following;
+You can use this overlay by adding a file to `/etc/portage/repos.conf/` containing the following:
 ```bash
 [bombo82]
 priority = 50